cms-L1TK/project_generation_scripts/README.md

-      -w, --wireconfig    Name of the wiring configuration .dat file --memprint_dir      Directory to search for memory printouts produced by the emulation --emData_dir        Directory into which the memory printout files are copied for the HLS project
+      -w, --wireconfig    Name of the wiring configuration .dat file --memprint_dir      Directory to search for memory printouts produced by the emulation --emData_dir        Directory into which the memory printout files are copied for the HLS project --graph/--no-graph  Enable/disable making of the diagram.
+If disabled (not default) ROOT is not required.

  For generating a partial project: